Dusting for the Fingerprints of God

 What Is Spiritual Direction?

-Spiritual direction has been described in many ways:
+Spiritual direction has been described in many meaningful ways:

 What Spiritual Direction Is Not

-Spiritual direction is not counseling or problem-solving.
-It is not about fixing what is broken or giving advice.
+Spiritual direction is not counseling, not life coaching, and not problem-solving.
+It is not about fixing your life or offering advice.

 “We insist that something is already happening, and God is already doing a good, beautiful, and holy (even if hard) work in the lives of those who come for direction.
 The director’s role is simply to help the directee notice God’s work accurately and respond to it vigorously, joyfully, and habitually.”